Capgemini/gov-prototype-by-prompt/docs/help/manage-your-account-and-other-users.md

 ## Deactivated users

-Deactivated users can log-in but cannot access any functionality.
+Deactivated users can log in but cannot access any functionality.
 They will see a message indicating that their account is inactive.